Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Combat Mechanics/Defining Effects.md

 ## Summoning

 A summoning effect instantly brings a creature or object to a place you designate.
 When the effect ends or is dispelled, a summoned creature is instantly sent back to where it came from (typically another plane, but not always), but a summoned object is not sent back unless the effect description specifically indicates otherwise.
-A summoned creature also goes away if it is killed or if its Hit Points drop to 0, but it is not really [[dead]].
+A summoned creature also goes away if it is killed or if its Hit Points drop to 0, but it is not really [[Conditions#Dead|dead]].
 It takes 24 hours for the creature to reform in the place from which it was summoned, during which time it can’t be summoned again.

 When a summoning effect ends and the summoned creature disappears, all spells it has cast expire.
 A summoned creature cannot use any innate summoning abilities it may have.